 d) container mounting hardware;

-In the case of conflict between this Standard and Federal, Provincial, State, or Local requirements, the government requirements take precedence.
+In the case of a conflict between this Standard and federal, provincial, state, or local requirements, government requirements will take precedence.

 Notes accompanying clauses do not include requirements or alternative requirements; the purpose of a note accompanying a clause is to separate from the text explanatory or informative material.